Russell-Waterhouse/blog/content/post/landmines.md

 thing of looking for a map to get out of the minefield and into the glowing pastures of happiness.

-You may stumble, as I did, into the Functional programming cult.
+You may stumble, as I did, into the functional programming cult.
 At its core, functional programming makes all of their decisions based on one core tenet: "most bugs in programs happen because of mutability.
 Remove mutability and your programs become better."